 Defense Service Network (DSN) Dialing Instructions

-Yuma is one of the oldest cities in the southwest United States.
-MCAS Yuma was established in 1928.
-During World War II in 1943, an air base was erected with the astounding speed which characterized the war effort.
-The base became one of the busiest flying schools in the nation, training pilots of AT-6 single engine trainees, T-17 multi-engine trainers and B-17 Flying Fortresses.
-At the end of the war, all flight activity here ceased and the area was partially reclaimed by the desert.
+Originally incorporated as Arizona City in 1871, the town was renamed in 1873 to "Yuma."
+The Yuma Army Air Base was established in 1941 at a site previously known as Fly Field.
+Yuma Army Air Base began training pilots of AT-6 single engines, T-17 multi-engines, and B-17 Flying Fortresses.
+At the end of the war, all flight activity here ended, and the area was partially reclaimed by the desert.
 On July 7, 1951, the Air Force reactivated the base, and the 4750th Air Base Squadron resumed training as part of the Western Air Defense Forces.
-The airfield was named Yuma Air Base.

 The facility was signed over to the Navy on January 1, 1959, and nine days later, Col L. K. Davis became the first commanding officer of the newly designated Marine Corps Auxiliary Air Station.
 On July 20, 1962, the designation was changed to Marine Corps Air Station.
 For more information about our installation, visit our homepage.

 MCAS Yuma is located in the southwest corner of Arizona bordering California and Mexico.
-Yuma is exactly 173 miles from San Diego, CA and 185 miles from Phoenix, AZ.
+Despite its remote desert location Yuma is 173 miles from San Diego, CA and 185 miles from Phoenix, AZ.

-Traveling to Yuma by car is easy.
-The Main gate is located on Avenue 3E, which has access to Interstate 8, and located about 173 miles east of San Diego, and 185 miles west of Phoenix.
-Take I-8 (East or West) until you arrive at Yuma.
-When driving on Base, be sure to have your valid ID ready, as you will need to present it to the guard at the gate.
-Privately owned vehicles traveling on the air station are subject to spot checks by military police for current state and base registration and safety inspections.
+When driving on base, be sure to have valid identification ready, as you will need to present it to the guard at the gate.
+Privately owned vehicles traveling on the air station are subject to vehicle checks by military police for current state and base registration and safety inspections.